seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

 -   CONTRIBUTING
     -   Git branch-based workflow (GitHub)
-    -   When do we work synchronously together and how often
+    -   When do we work synchronously together and how often to do virtual meetings
+        -   What to cover during meetings or co-working sessions?
 -   GOVERNANCE
     -   How does overall decision making and responsibility structure look like?
 To communicate to others outside team how we do